stmork/mrw-track-control-ng/tools/update/README.md

 	end
 ```

+## Statechart
-The internal behaviour is controlled by the following statechart:
+The flashing behaviour of the MRW-Update tool is controlled by the following statechart:

 <img src="../../statecharts/images/UpdateStatechart_0.png"/>